jorop/landscaping-docs/docs/vegetation.md

 ## Procedural Foliage

 In order for this feature to work, one has to prepare a [Procedural Foliage Spawner](https://docs.unrealengine.com/en-US/BuildingWorlds/OpenWorldTools/ProceduralFoliage/QuickStart/index.html).
-A `Procedural Foliage Spawner` is mandatory for creating automated plants and trees and also rocks and stones and you name it on the tiled landscape with Landscaping.
+A `Procedural Foliage Spawner` is mandatory for creating automated plants and trees and also rocks and stones etc. on a landscape with Landscaping.

 ![Open World Automation](_media/ue5_landscaping_openworld.jpg)